-The Anchorage 2020 Conceptual Natural Open Space Map, updated as the Natural Assets Map (Map CI-7) in Appendix A, informs strategic decisions about preservation priorities and new additions to this green infrastructure.
+The Anchorage 2020 Conceptual Natural Open Space Map, updated as the Community Natural Assets Map in Appendix A, informs strategic decisions about preservation priorities and new additions to this green infrastructure.
 This Plan recommends adding parks and greenbelt connections to offset neighborhood deficiencies, and to support higher density development.
 These new open space features can also function as buffers between incompatible developments.

-Critical fish and wildlife habitats and natural areas important to water quality, public access, and recreation are retained in this Plan.
+Critical fish and wildlife habitats and natural areas important to water quality, public access and recreation are retained.
 Restored greenways and creek corridors support higher density and redevelopment with open space amenities.